carsoncole/scout-popcorn/README.md

 ```

 If you want to run the application for just one Scout unit, change `config.allow_for_multiple_unit` to `true`.

-## How to

-This application can be used for one or many Scout units.

-### Features

-Deposits will result in notification emails being sent out to the Treasurer email address on a Unit.

 ## Author / License